juxhouse/bela-resources/Concepts.md

 Any element can depend on any other element.
 [API](/API.md#add-dependencies)

-Dependencies are uniquely identified by the path of both elements, a type and a name.
+Dependencies are uniquely identified by the path of both elements and a name.

 > [!TIP]
 > If there is a dependency "from" element A "to" element B, BELA will do automatic diagram layout to try and position A further up and B further down.
 When that is impossible (in the case of a dependency cycle, for example) the dependency that is "pointing up" will be displayed in red.